 To replace the emergency or limited passport in the U.S. please follow this link Replace a Limited Validity Passport (state.gov).

 If you are a resident of Colombia, you can replace the emergency passport by mail.

 Every adult (age 16 or older) that visits the embassy should bring two forms of photo ID (passport, identity card, U.S. driver’s license).
 You must leave one ID with security personnel and the other ID you must present to the consul when you submit you application.
 The identification you present to the consul should be the U.S. passport, when possible.

 All U.S. Embassy/Consular Agency visitors and their personal belongings must pass through security screening before entering.
 The following items are strictly forbidden.
 We ask all our visitors to leave these items at home.
 None of these devices can be stored at the Embassy/Consular Agency.

 This list is not all-inclusive, and security officials reserve the right to deny entry of items determined to be unsafe or a threat to security.

-If you need reasonable accommodation for your appointment, we encourage you to request your accommodation immediately once you schedule your appointment.
+If you need reasonable accommodation for your appointment, we encourage you to request your accommodation immediately after scheduling your appointment.
 We make every effort to provide accommodations to persons with disabilities and medical conditions.
-Reasonable accommodations vary, depending on the situation and the person’s needs.

 Examples of accommodations include, but are not limited to:

-The waiting room of the Consular Section and its restroom is wheelchair-accessible.
+The waiting room and its restroom are wheelchair accessible.

-Please contact us at ACSBogota@state.gov for more information or to request reasonable accommodation.
+Please contact us at ACSBogota@state.gov for more information about the building’s accessibility, or to request reasonable accommodation.